iadbox/iadbox-cordova-app/Readme.md

 $ cordova plugin rm iadbox-cordova-plugin --save && cordova plugin add iadbox-cordova-plugin --save --force
 ```

-And there is only one plugin left to install
+And there is only one plugin left to install.

 ```bash
 $ cordova plugin add phonegap-plugin-push --save
 ```

 Once everything is set up, you need to create your own icon and splash images.
-A simple way to do it is using [splashicon-generator](https://github.com/eberlitz/splashicon-generator).
-Change the images under /model directory.
+A simple way to do it is using [splashicon-generator](https://github.com/eberlitz/splashicon-generator) (it uses imagemagick).
+Change the images under /model directory and run the following commands.

 ```bash
 $ npm install splashicon-generator -g